-Our plug-and-play DIY upgrade kit uses the same 5.5mm jack and and removable DC power cable like so many of our less informed competitors.
+Our plug-and-play DIY upgrade kit uses a 5.5mm DC power jack and and removable DC power cable like so many of our competitors.
 Though they are designed for ease of installation without the need for soldering or any electronics expertise, their performance is no where near that of our recommended hardwired installation.

-Our highest performance upgrade is our hardwired version.
-Over 99% of the upgrade kits we sell are the hardwired and soldered version.
-In addition to all the tools required to change the HDD, installation requires some basic electronics skills, a volt/ohm meter, and soldering gun.
+The hardwired version is our highest performance upgrade and comprises over 99% of the upgrades we sell.
+In addition to the tools required to disassemble a Mac Mini, some basic electronics skills, a volt/ohm meter, and a soldering gun are required.

 If you are serious enough about your system's performance to upgrade your Mac Mini and don't have soldering or electronics skills we strongly recommend that you send us your Mac Mini for our professional warrantied upgrade.